Rei-SwitchBot/faq/en-us-second-reply/Floor Cleaning Robot S10.md

 ---
-### Troubleshooting SwitchBot Floor Cleaning Robot S10 Cannot Connect to Wi-Fi Network
+### Troubleshooting SwitchBot Floor Cleaning Robot S10 Fails to Connect to Wi-Fi and Cannot Be Added to the SwitchBot App

 Thank you for the information provided.
 Sorry for any inconvenience caused.